knu/noreferrer/README.md

     These have native support for noreferrer links, so noreferrer.js does nothing.

-* Firefox

-    noreferrer.js uses a data URI technique to suppress Referer, plus disables opening a new window with middle clicking.

 * IE 6+

     noreferrer.js uses a simple meta refresh technique to suppress